satanakorn/Game-Scan-For-Parent/README.md

-Transitioning Games from Adversaries to Allies: Aiding Us in Thai Society
+Games from Adversaries to Allies: Aiding Us in Thai Society

 Children growing up in the digital age find gaming unavoidable.
 Parents lack understanding of the benefits of gaming.